brianc/node-postgres/README.md

 - smallest possible snippet of code to reproduce the problem

 Usually I'll pop the code into the repo as a test.
 Hopefully the test fails.
 Then I make the test pass.
 Then everyone's happy!

+If you need help or run into _any_ issues getting node-postgres to work on your system please report a bug or contact me directly.
+I am usually available via google-talk at my github account public email address.

+I usually tweet about any important status updates or changes to node-postgres.
+You can follow me [@briancarlson](https://twitter.com/briancarlson) to keep up to date.

 ## Extras